nextcloud/ansible-collection-nextcloud-admin/README.md

 Set the size of the shared nginx TLS session cache to 50 MB.

 ### System configuration

+**_WARNING: Current Nextcloud requires php v8.0 or later.
+This role is tested and installs by default the recommended version through third party repos.
+See more details below._**

 Nextcloud's [supported version of php](https://docs.nextcloud.com/server/25/admin_manual/installation/system_requirements.html#server) can often not be available in your distro official repository. `php_install_external_repos` will use [geerlingguy.php-versions](https://github.com/geerlingguy/ansible-role-php-versions) role to add the appropriate third party for your distribution version.